lucaslaurent04/aru/README.md

 ![](doc/network-architecture.drawio.png)

+Multiple tapu-backups, sapu-stats and b2 hosts are allowed, but there should be only one seru-admin host for management.

+The b2 hosts should be the only hosts publicly accessible from the internet.
+Basically, they expose the eQual instances to the world.

 ## tapu-backups

 A tapu-backups host is meant to store backups of b2 hosts instances for future restoration of state.